How do I figure out my preferences?

 Your preferences come from your life experiences.
 Taking stock of your experiences can help you to identify what you want out of your next job or career.

-- First, take stock of your work and school experiences.
-These can include jobs, volunteer work, informal jobs like babysitting or lawn care, military service, even taking care of sick family members.
-Write down what you can remember about those experiences, including some of the details about them like when they were, what you did there, and what role you had.
+First, take stock of your work and school experiences.
+These experiences can be jobs, volunteer work, informal jobs, or military service.
+Write down what you can remember about those experiences, including some of the details such as what you did there, and what role you had.

 - Also include what you were good at and what you were not so good at.
 Think back about what you got feedback about.
 What were you told you did well with?
 What did you feel good at?
 What did not work so well?